Ascend/samples/cplusplus/level1_single_api/4_op_dev/2_verify_op/acl_execute_reshape/README.md

 ## Environment Requirements<a name="en-us_topic_0230709958_section1256019267915"></a>

 - OS and architecture: CentOS x86\_64, CentOS AArch64, EulerOS x86, EulerOS AArch64
--   Version: 3.3.0
 - Compiler:

-    For Ascend 310 EP, Ascend 710, or Ascend 910:
+    -   For Ascend 310 EP, Ascend 710 or Ascend 910:
         -   g++ in the x86 operating environment
         -   g++-aarch64-linux-gnu in the ARM64 operating environment

 -   SoC: Ascend 310, Ascend 710, or Ascend 910
 -   Python version and dependency library: Python 3.7.5